 In Years 7 and 8, Wadhurst students continue these models of service through an expectation of making a positive contribution inside and outside the classroom.
 They expand their remit to focus on supporting community initiatives including ‘Crop a Kid’ Day, Eat Up Australia and Mission to Run.

 Our Senior School Values in Action program further informs our paradigm of service.
 This program enables students to work with, and learn from, the communities in which they live.

 Students undertake service activities that often reflect their area of interest.
 Along with awareness and fundraising activities, students engage in direct community service including:

 Involvement with local organisations allows students to meaningfully connect with their community, appreciate the challenges others face and learn how to offer support through volunteering, knowledge sharing and other activities that go beyond financial contribution.

-We offer also interstate and international programmes alongside our Melbourne-based activities.
+We offer also interstate and international programs alongside our Melbourne-based activities.
 These are opportunities for students to expand their knowledge of national and global issues and consider sustainable support and cultural exchange.
-Current programmes include:
+Current programs include:

 engaging in cultural exchange with Indigenous communities in Cape York